StormCreative/frontend-styleguide/css.md

-## Storm Creative Media CSS Styleguide - Version 1.0
+## Storm Creative Media CSS Styleguide - Version 1.1

+Last updated: 27/01/2014

 To keep code tidy, maintainable and a little less ugly we need to adhere to a unified Styleguide across the team.
 This document will cover the techniques and preferred practise by the Storm Creative development team.